kelvins/awesome-mlops/README.md

 *Tools for data visualization, reports and dashboards.*

-* [Data Studio](https://datastudio.google.com) - Reporting solution for power users who want to go beyond the data and dashboards of Google Analytics.
+* [Data Studio](https://datastudio.google.com) - Reporting solution for power users who want to go beyond the data and dashboards of GA.
 * [Metabase](https://www.metabase.com/) - The simplest, fastest way to get business intelligence and analytics to everyone.
 * [Redash](https://redash.io/) - Connect to any data source, easily visualize, dashboard and share your data.
 * [Superset](https://superset.incubator.apache.org/) - Modern, enterprise-ready business intelligence web application.